BEST Places to See in Bhopal City

 Sanchi Stupa Light and Sound show

-Udaigiri Caves
+Udayagiri Caves

-If you are making a day trip to Sanchi from Bhopal you can extend the road trip 10km towards north to Udaigiri Caves.
+If you are making a day trip to Sanchi from Bhopal you can extend the road trip 10km towards north to Udayagiri Caves.
 These caves are on a rocky hill and are the finest example of classical Gupta art, from 3rd to 5th century AD.
 Around 20 caves exist today, one of them depicts Jainism rest have statues of Hindu Gods and Goddesses.
-Udaigiri Caves to Bhopal is 57km and takes approx 1hour 20min.
+Udayagiri Caves to Bhopal is 57km and takes approx 1hour 20min.

-Places to Stay in Bhopal
+Best Places to Stay in Bhopal

 Like I mentioned before Bhopal is hungry for tourists and they have geared up well with good choices of hotels with luxury, comfort and affordability.
 OYO rooms start with as low as 250INR.
 Times Passion Trail hosted all of us in luxury hotels, one of them a palace turned to hotel.